flying-tiger/tec_util/README.md

     module load cmatrix

 ### Making Sure PyTecplot is Configured
-Even if you do the automated install, chances are PyTecplot will required some additional configuration of the envrionment.
-Fully installation instructions are [here](http://www.tecplot.com/docs/pytecplot/install.html).
+Even if you do the automated install, chances are PyTecplot will require some additional configuration of the envrionment.
+Full installation instructions are [here](http://www.tecplot.com/docs/pytecplot/install.html).
 When properly installed, you should be able to do the following: